mquinson/po4a/CONTRIBUTING.md

 *Test dependencies:*

-- On Debian:
+- On Debian: check the .travis.yml file in the root directory for a full list.
-  `docbook-xml texlive-binaries libhtml-parser-perl libmodule-build-perl opensp docbook`
 - On Fedora 24 (if you installed from the rpm po4a package):
   `perl-SGMLSpm perl-TermReadKey perl-Text-WrapI18N perl-Module-Build perl-Test-Simple perl-Unicode-LineBreak perl-HTML-TokeParser-Simple